Last Updated on June 25, 2022 by Laura Turner

 TTP: Well, with advancements in medicine and technology, I think we’re all hoping that.
 Who knows- maybe your consciousness will be performing horse surgery via a robot.
 Here I go, another conversation to be had.
 Anyway, thank you for speaking with us today, Courtleigh!

-Tutor the People (TTP) is a test-preparation and tutoring company that specializes in creating a personalized learning experience for students.
+Tutor the People (TTP) is a tutoring and test-preparation company that specializes in creating a personalized learning experience for students.
 Guided by tutors who are pros in their subjects (test-prep tutors all score within the 94th percentile or above on the exam, and subject-tutors generally have degrees in the topic), our tutors create unique study plans with each student that focuses on their foundation of knowledge and building upon it according to their nuanced learning preferences.
-TTP helps aspiring veterinarians find a GRE tutor to help them prepare for test day.
+One of TTP’s founders is a current fourth-year medical student and the on-staff pre-med advisor.